VitoPaoloPastore/VitoPaoloPastore.github.io/_pages/about.md

 <div class="home">

-  <p class="lede">I work on making machine learning models <em>fair, reliable and usable when data is scarce</em> &mdash; and on putting them to work in medicine and biology, where those three things decide whether a model is worth deploying at all.</p>
+  <p class="lede">I am <em>Vito Paolo Pastore</em>, a tenure-track assistant professor and researcher in Computer Science at the University of Genoa and MaLGa.
+I work on making machine learning models <em>fair, reliable and usable when data is scarce</em> &mdash; and on putting them to work in medicine and biology, where those three things decide whether a model is worth deploying at all.</p>

   <!-- ============================================================ -->
   <section class="section">